The Tableau Server Repository is a PostgreSQL database that stores data about all user interactions, extract refreshes, and more.

 - PosgreSQL database setup and management as a standalone installation.

 - Google Cloud PosgreSQL instance setup and management

 The diagram below is a summarized version of the Tableau Server topology with External Repository.

 The diagram below is a detailed version of the Tableau Server topology with External Repository and shows all the processes installed on each node.

 Managing the External Repository

-To configure an external Tableau Server Repository, you must first enable this feature using Server Management Add-onproduct keys.
+To enable this feature you must first activate the Server Management Add-on product keys on Tableau Server.
 For more information, see About Tableau Server Management Add-on.
 If you don’t have the Server Management Add-on keys activated or if the licenses is expired, you will see the following behavior: